Contest Design with Threshold Objectives: Introduction

+We call a contest that equally distributes the prize among the top $k$ players (for some $k \le n$, where $n$ is the number of players) and gives $0$ to others a \textit{simple} contest.
+Any rank-order allocation contest can be written as a convex combination of these $n$ simple contests, and the equilibrium in the rank-order allocation contest is also the same convex combinations of the equilibria in the simple contests.
+This observation allows us to derive the following results.

+For the binary threshold objective, the optimal contest is a simple contest, i.e., it equally distributes the prize among the top $k$ players.
+The value of $k$ depends upon the threshold $B$ and the distribution $F$ of the players' abilities but not upon the non-decreasing function, say $\rho : \{0\} \cup [n] \rightarrow \bR_{\ge 0}$, that maps the number of successful players to the utility of the designer (Theorem~\ref{thm:rankBinary}).
+The independence on $\rho$ follows from Lemma~\ref{thm:binaryEquiv}, which shows that the optimal contest for any non-decreasing $\rho$ is the same.
+Intuitively, among all the simple contests, there is one that maximizes the probability that an arbitrary agent (with ability i.i.d. from $F$) produces output above the threshold $B$, and this contest is the optimal contest.

-\paragraph{Contests with a rank-order allocation of prizes.} For the binary threshold objective, the optimal contest equally distributes the prize among the top $k$ players, where $k$ depends upon the distribution $F$ of the players' abilities (Theorem~\ref{thm:rankBinary}).
-For the linear threshold objective, the optimal contest has up to three levels of prizes: the top $k$ players get the first-level prize, the next $\ell$ players get the second-level prize, the next $m$ players get the third level prize, and the last $n-k-\ell-m$ players do not get anything; here, $n$ is the number of players, and the values of $k$, $\ell$, and $m$ depend upon $F$ (Theorem~\ref{thm:rankLinear}).
-We also prove that a simple contest that gives an equal prize to the first few players and nothing to others (recall that this format is optimal for the binary threshold) has an approximation ratio of $2$ for the linear threshold (Theorem~\ref{thm:rankSimpleVsOptimal}).
-Both for the binary and for the linear threshold, the results apply to both unit-sum and unit-range constraints on the prizes, although the numbers of players at the different prize levels depend upon the type of constraint.
+The linear threshold objective is more complex than the binary threshold.
+An optimal contest for this case, in addition to increasing the number of players producing output above the upper threshold, also cares about increasing the output of the players between the two thresholds.
+We show that the optimal contest is a convex combination of at most $3$ simple contests.
+In other words, the optimal contest has up to three levels of prizes: the top $k$ players get the first-level prize, the next $\ell$ players get the second-level prize, the next $m$ players get the third-level prize, and the last $n-k-\ell-m$ players do not get anything; here, $n$ is the number of players, and the values of $k$, $\ell$, and $m$ depend upon the value of the thresholds and $F$ (Theorem~\ref{thm:rankLinear}).
+We also prove that a simple contest (recall that this format is optimal for the binary threshold) has an approximation ratio of $2$ for the linear threshold (Theorem~\ref{thm:rankSimpleVsOptimal}).

+For both objectives, the results apply to both unit-sum and unit-range constraints on the prizes.
+Qualitatively, the results are the same for these constraints, but the number of players at the different prize levels may vary slightly depending upon the type of constraint.